MDAnalysis/solvation-analysis/joss_paper/paper.md

 # Summary

-The macroscopic behavior of matter is determined by the microscopic arrangement of its atoms.
-Understanding and predicting how matter behaves requires knowledge of it's microscopic properties.
-Since this is often difficult or impossible to observe experimentally, researchers use simulation techniques like molecular dynamics to probe the microscopic structure and dynamics of everything from proteins to battery electrolytes.
+The macroscopic behavior of matter is determined by the microscopic arrangement of atoms.
+Understanding and predicting how matter behaves requires knowledge of this microscopic structure, but it is often difficult or impossible to observe experimentally.
+Instead, researchers use simulation techniques like molecular dynamics to probe the microscopic structure and dynamics of everything from proteins to battery electrolytes.
 SolvationAnalysis makes it easy to study the structure of liquids in molecular dynamics simulations.
 It calculates the properties researchers are usually interested in and provides a means of interactive exploration.

 # Statement of need